Location

-In geography, location or place are used to denote a region (point, line, or area) on Earth's surface or elsewhere.
+In geography, location or place is used to denote a region (point, line, or area) on Earth's surface.
 The term location generally implies a higher degree of certainty than place, the latter often indicating an entity with an ambiguous boundary, relying more on human or social attributes of place identity and sense of place than on geometry.
+A populated place is called a settlement.

 Types

 Locality

-A locality, settlement, or populated place is likely to have a well-defined name but a boundary that is not well defined varies by context.
+A locality, settlement, or populated place is likely to have a well-defined name but a boundary that is not well defined, but rather varies by context.
 London, for instance, has a legal boundary, but this is unlikely to completely match with general usage.
 An area within a town, such as Covent Garden in London, also almost always has some ambiguity as to its extent.
 In geography, location is considered to be more precise than "place".

 Relative location

 A relative location, or situation, is described as a displacement from another site.
-An example is "3 miles northwest of Seattle".